All Episodes

 This could force me to go insane.

-And don't for a minute think that some of the opposition to Trump is simply basically he's not from Washington.
+And don't for a minute think that some of the opposition to Trump is simply basically, he's not from Washington.

-He doesn't quite fit the mole.
+He doesn't quite fit the mold.

 I mean, folks, look, don't doubt me on this.

-And you want to be taken seriously above all else.
+I submit you are a fool, a shallow bupkus, and you want to be taken seriously above all else.

-The essence of pop culture icon, the essence of idolatry, the essence of star screwer is to say, I love the crease in his pants.
+The essence of pop culture icon, the essence of idolatry, the essence of Star Screwer is to say, I love the crease in his pants.

-He's gonna be a great president.
+He's going to be a great president.

 That's asinine.

-But that's David Brooks of the New York Times creasing his pants.
+But that's David Brooks of the New York Times, creasing his pants.

 He was mesmerized by it, struck by it.